 Fill the Gaps in Your Collection with

-• Simon Bolivar – Venezuelan statesman who led a revolt by South American colonies against Spain.
-The stamps are part of the Champions of Liberty Series.
+• Simon Bolivar (#1110) – Venezuelan statesman who led a revolt by South American colonies against Spain.
+The stamp is part of the Champions of Liberty Series.

 Add the complete 1958 Commemorative Year Set to your collection and save time and money.
 Order now.